true-north-engineering/vhs-lab/README.md

 #### UI or Postman collection
-Design a simple frontend/postman to our VHS rental shop that will have these mandatory actions:
+Create a simple postman collection for our VHS rental shop that will have these mandatory actions (put it in your git repository root folder):
 - VHS
   - List
   - VHS Rent and Return option